 VLAN tag applies a VLAN ID to the packets when the port is configured as an ingress port on a config map.
 This option is only available for packet brokers ports.
-The packet broker section typically consists of ports 17 through 44.
-However, the available packet broker ports are determined by the following conditions:
+The packet broker section consists of ports 5 through 36.